CebCode/MonoSingleton/README.md

 Change to:

-public class GameManager : MonoSingleton<GameManager>
+public class GameManager : MonoSingleton&lt;GameManager&gt;

 Then instead of: